nortikin/sverchok/docs/nodes/analyzer/bbox.rst

 Inputs
 ------

-Vertices, or a nested list of vertices that represent separate objects.
+**Vertices**, or a nested list of vertices that represent separate objects.

 Outputs
 -------